 Finding accommodation in Argentina

-Alternatively, expats can enlist the services of a real-estate agent, many of whom can speak English.
-These professionals will have a good idea of what's available to rent or buy, as well as being able to speak the language and therefore negotiate deposits and leases with the landlord.
-They will also have a comprehensive knowledge of the legal steps and fees associated with purchasing property.
-Expats should keep in mind, though, that real-estate agents typically charge a fee that ranges from 1 to 5 percent of the property's value or of the two-year lease, depending on the location and type of property.
+Alternatively, you can enlist the services of a real estate agent, many of whom can speak English.
+These professionals will have a good idea of what’s available to rent or buy, as well as being able to speak the language and negotiate deposits and leases with the landlord.
+Bear in mind that for rentals, real estate agents typically charge one month’s rent as commission in Buenos Aires.

 Useful links